Lethargy/Sudoku/README.md

 The solver that I present here uses recursive backtracking.

 # Contents of `sudoku.py`
-## The `candidates` function
-This is the workhorse of the solver.
-It takes in a partially filled 9 × 9 grid and generates a list of candidate digits for each blank square.

-## The `sudoku` function
+## The `Sudoku` class
-This function solves the puzzle through repeated use of the `candidates` function.
-It first fills in the squares that are "obvious" before it starts guessing.
-Each guess essentially creates a new puzzle, which makes feasible the algorithm's recursive structure.
+An encapsulation of the sudoku puzzle.
+Known squares are represented by dictionaries with keys that correspond to coordinates and values that correspond to the numbers at those coordinates.
+Blank squares are represented similarly, but its dictionary values are sets containing candidates.
+Another dictionary categorizes the blank squares by their number of candidates.

-Although the code is heavily adapted from Cleve Moler, a change that I made is to look at squares with the least candidates, as to reduce guesswork.
+Although the code is heavily adapted from Cleve Moler, my code starts guessing at the blank square with the the least candidates.

-## The `recordsudoku` function
-This function does the same thing as the `sudoku` function but records the progress on a `.txt` file.

 # Demonstration
 We demonstrate the code on some well-known sudoku puzzles.